Solips1sm/mytennisnews/README.md

 }
 ```

+#### GitHub Actions Scheduler (free alternative)

+The repo includes `.github/workflows/cron-sync.yml`, which hits the hosted cron endpoint every 30 minutes from a GitHub-hosted runner.
+To enable it:

+1. Open **GitHub → Settings → Secrets and variables → Actions**.
+2. Add repository secrets:
+   - `CRON_ENDPOINT` – the production URL for `POST https://<your-domain>/api/cron-cycle`.
+   - `CRON_SECRET` – the same bearer token configured in Vercel (`CRON_SECRET`).
+3. Optionally adjust the cron cadence by editing the workflow `cron` expression (defaults to `*/30 * * * *`, UTC).
+4. Trigger a manual run via the **Actions → Cron Sync → Run workflow** button to confirm the setup.
+Check the job logs for a `200` response from the endpoint.

+The job fails fast if secrets are missing and uses `curl` with a 60-second timeout.
+GitHub Actions’ free tier covers this lightweight schedule for public repositories (and private repos within the monthly minute allowance).
+Make sure the production deployment exposes the cron route and shares env vars (`CRON_SECRET`, Sanity tokens, DB URL) so each run mirrors terraform.

 The public site already uses the `*_PUBLISHED` GROQ queries whenever `NEXT_PUBLIC_PREVIEW_MODE` is false, so only published articles surface in production.

 ### Tagged RSS Provider & Multiple Feed Types